jasonbayton/11ty/_src/projects/kiosk-app-generator/index.md

 KIOSK APP GENERATOR does not deploy the apps it launches.
 It produces the surface; the apps it tiles must be installed independently, typically through the same EMM that deploys the launcher.

 It also does not lock the device.
 Designating the launcher as the home activity, blocking other launchers, and configuring lock-task mode are all your EMM's job.
 The output is a normal Android app; the locked-down behaviour comes from how you deploy it.

+KAG also does not bypass Android's own lock-task allowlist.
+Every app surfaced as a tile or inside a folder still needs to be installed and allowed by policy before Android will launch it in a dedicated-device session.

 ## What does KIOSK APP GENERATOR cost?